 Adult faith needs to be nourished not only in regular habits of the heart (Eucharist, prayer, service) but also by seeking the fullness of God across an ever-expanding horizon envisioned through the lens of contemporary theology and science.

-Each year FORUM provides just that opportunity with others so interested.
+Each year FORUM provides just that opportunity.

 The immeasurable value of varied and renowned presenters rests in their deep personal appreciation of Catholic faith and Catholic T/tradition, their prophetic witness to the Gospel and their willingness to push theology to new limits of understanding.